benjamincrozat/lumen-boilerplate/README.md

 ```

 Here are some of my thoughts on testing:
 - Unit Tests don't ensure a working app.
-They should only back up Integration Tests when needed.
-Don't waste your time;
+Good Integration Tests make your app a hell lot more reliable;
 - Use Facades inside your tests to make mocking smoother;
 - Be as exhaustive as possible.